Chest drain

 What is a chest drain?

-A chest drain is a narrow tube that is inserted between the ribs and sits in the space between the lung and the chest wall.
-This space is lined on both sides by a membrane called the pleura and is known as the pleural cavity or pleural space.
+A chest drain is a narrow tube that is inserted between the ribs - it sits in the space between the lung and the chest wall.
+This space is lined on both sides by a membrane called the pleura and is known as the pleural cavity.

 What is a chest drain for?

-You need a chest drain if you have an air leak (pneumothorax), a collection of fluid (pleural effusion), pus (empyema) or blood (haemothorax) in the pleural space.
-Any of these can cause problems with breathing and can stop the lungs from working properly.
-The chest drain will allow the fluid or air to leave the body and allow your lung to re-expand.
+You need a chest drain if you have an air leak (pneumothorax), a collection of fluid (pleural effusion), pus (empyema), or blood (haemothorax) in the pleural space.
+These can cause problems with breathing and can stop the lungs from working properly.
+The chest drain allows the fluid or air to leave the body, so your lung to re-expand.

 How does a chest drain work?

-Once a chest drain has been inserted the external end is connected to a bottle.
-The fluid or air travels down the tube, into the bottle.
+Once a chest drain has been inserted the external end is connected to a bottle via a tube.
+The fluid or air travels down the tube, into a bottle, which sits on the ground next to you (or on the charging station if it is an electronic bottle).

 Before the chest drain is inserted

-Before the chest drain is inserted, the doctor will discuss the procedure with you and you will have an opportunity to ask questions.
+Before the chest drain is inserted, the doctor will discuss the procedure, you will be able to ask questions.
 You will then need to sign a consent form.

 Blood tests may be needed before the procedure.